Vovborg/Religion-Deities/Arch Gods/Drox - God of Light.md

 # Alignment
 Chaotic Good
 # Name
-Drox, The Sun Dragon, Eldest
+Drox, The Sun Dragon, Eldest, Morninglord
 # Appearance and depiction
 Drox has always stood out among the other [[Arch Gods - The Eight Arms]] because he is the only one which true form is not humanoid.
 His true form is a majestic dragon with scales made of pure light.
 He is known to take humanoid form as a perfected version of a dragonborn often with jade scales.